pchr8/ukr_numbers/README.md

 # ukr_numbers
 > [!WARNING]
 > This is a side project.
 Sometimes it WILL be wrong, especially for longer numbers.
-You have been warned.

-→
+Bug reports and PRs very welcome!

 ## Basics
 ### What?
 Convert int numbers (`3`) to (Ukrainian-language) words in